This article explains how to configure Knowledge Center Bot in Gainsight PX.

 You can organize the view of Engagements in KC Bot in three steps:

-You can group the in-app engagements under a specific category by creating a name in the Category column.
+You can also group the in-app engagements under a specific category by creating a name directly in the Category column.

 If you own a knowledge center base of support articles and want to track the most relevant/least relevant search terms and docs, you can place a custom event script to track and run the Query Builder.
 A property can be the title of the article.